tymyrddin/purple/source/docs/audits/resilience/ecosystem.md

-# Your organisation as an ecosystem
+# Organisations as an ecosystem

 Risks do not sit obediently in silos.
 They travel through people, technology, suppliers, and regulators with the grace of a domino chain collapsing.
 Yet most audits pretend each domain can be managed in isolation.
 This workshop